-2018-19 Responses to Student Feedback on Classroom Instruction Observation/ Rated Scale Ouestions courses.
+2019-20 Responses to Student Feedback on Classroom Instruction Observation/ Rated Scale Ouestions

+During the fall semester, online students completed six hundred thirty-one surveys.
+The rate of participation was 82.2%.
+Twenty faculty members were evaluated in 40 courses.
 Nineteen rated-scale questions and two essay/short answer questions reflect student responses concerning online classes.
 The format of the online instruction survey follows the basic format of the classroom instruction survey with the rated scale questions using a five-point scale (1-5) with 5 always occurring as the most desirable answer.
 The results of the online instruction responses are reported using the same format as the question shown in the responses to the classroom instruction responses.